Hospital ACCamargo plans to stop treating cancer patients through SUS as of December

 A transition plan was created to minimize the impacts on patients treated by the hospital via SUS.
 “ACCamargo guarantees an individualized analysis for each patient with the Municipal Health Department of São Paulo, building a transition plan that minimizes possible impacts. cancer treatment and is undergoing clinical follow-up.”

-In a note, the Municipal Health Department (SMS) said that it was informed by Fundação Antônio Prudente/Hospital ACCamargo about its intention to interrupt the agreement with the secretariat as of December 9, 2022.
+In a note, the Municipal Health Department (SMS) said that it was informed by Fundação Antônio Prudente/Hospital ACCamargo about its intention to interrupt the agreement with the secretary from December 9, 2022.
 “The ministry has held meetings with the institution in order to assess the possibility of continuing assistance to the population”, he said.

 “Regardless of the maintenance of this partnership, oncology assistance to patients in the municipal network will continue to be offered through other municipal service providers in the specialty, such as the Municipal Hospital (HM) Dr. Gilson de Cássia Marques Carvalho – Vila Santa Catarina, in addition to of units regulated through the State Government’s Health Services Supply Regulation Center (Cross), due to the complexity of the specialty and guidelines of the Unified Health System (SUS).”